KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions-Article.md

     @PageColor(blue)
 }

-In KeyboardKit, the ``KeyboardAction`` enum defines keyboard-specific actions that can be triggered by the keyboard or by code, and then handled with a ``KeyboardActionHandler``.
+Triggering and handling ``KeyboardAction`` is a central concept in KeyboardKit, where an action can be triggered by the keyboard or by code, then handled with a ``KeyboardActionHandler``.

+A ``KeyboardActionHandler`` can either handle an action in a default way, or handle it based on a certain ``Keyboard/Gesture``.